gurucl/Apache_Beam_WorkSpace/README.md

 I'm passionate on Java, Scala, Hadoop, Spark and all programming launguages.

-I'm going to have my spark and Hive code here for my repository.
+I'm going to have my spark and Hive code here in my repository.